 New approach to study phylogenetic specialization in ecological networks

 A species that interacts with two partners is often considered more specialized than a species that interacts with five.
 But what if the two partners of the first species are distantly related, and the five partners of the second species are closely related?
 How do we characterize specialization then?
-I am developing an approach that integrates phylogenetic structure and partner availability to detect three different patterns of specialization in ecological networks (Fig 1).
+I developed an approach that integrates phylogenetic structure and partner availability to detect three different patterns of specialization in ecological networks (Fig 2).

 Eco-evolutionary drivers of cyanolichen network structure